Page Created: 7/30/2014 Last Modified: 6/13/2022 Last Generated: 11/16/2023

-The computer cluster that is serving this page consists of 4 Raspberry Pi computers that inter-operate:
+The computer cluster that is serving this page consists of one Raspberry Pi B+ and three Raspberry Pi Zeros that inter-operate:

 - Static - A static server running ScratchedInSpace